bloomberg/chromium.bb/src/media/test/data/README.md

 ### WebP Test Files

+#### BlackAndWhite_criss-cross_pattern_2015x2015.webp
+A lossy WebP encoded image of 2015x2015.
+Created by gildekel@ using Gimp.

 #### bouncy_ball.webp
 An animated (extended) WebP encoded image of 450x450.
 Created by gildekel@ using Gimp.

 #### red_green_gradient_lossy.webp
 A lossy WebP encoded image of 3000x3000.
+Created by gildekel@ using Gimp.

+#### RGB_noise_2015x2015.webp
+A lossy WebP encoded image of 2015x2015 that contains RGB noise.
+Created by gildekel@ using Gimp.

+#### RGB_noise_large_pixels_115x115.webp
+A lossy WebP encoded image of 115x115 that contains large pixels RGB noise.
+Created by gildekel@ using Gimp.

+#### RGB_noise_large_pixels_2015x2015.webp
+A lossy WebP encoded image of 2015x2015 that contains large pixels RGB noise.
+Created by gildekel@ using Gimp.

+#### RGB_noise_large_pixels_4000x4000.webp
+A lossy WebP encoded image of 4000x4000 that contains large pixels RGB noise.
+Created by gildekel@ using Gimp.

+#### solid_green_2015x2015.webp
+A lossy WebP encoded image of 2015x2015 of solid bright green.
 Created by gildekel@ using Gimp.

 #### yellow_pink_gradient_lossless.webp
 A lossless WebP encoded image of 3000x3000.
 Created by gildekel@ using Gimp.